brianvanburken/brianvanburken.github.io/_posts/2021-12-06-a-more-sustainable-blog.md

 ---
 layout: post
 title: A More Sustainable Blog
+extra:
     excerpt: After reading Sustainable Web Design, I started looking for ways to reduce the carbon footprint of this blog.
 tags:
   - HTML
   - Design